isomerpages/moe-swisscottagesec/_swiss-experience/Total Curriculum.md

 Cathy A. Higgins and David J. Kreischer in _The Case for Thoughtful Leadership._

-In our school, we nurture Thoughtful leaders to lead by being reflective, caring and engaged in being an active contributor.
-Hence, our students are encouraged to process problems reflectively and work towards solutions, primarily by demonstrating care for the human condition – in various aspects of school life.
+<p style="text-align: justify;">In our school, we nurture Thoughtful leaders to lead by being reflective, caring and engaged in being an active contributor.
+Hence, our students are encouraged to process problems reflectively and work towards solutions, primarily by demonstrating care for the human condition – in various aspects of school life.</p>

 ![](/images/Swiss%20Experience/Total%20Curriculum/Mini-Website-Update1.jpg)

-To achieve the outcome of Thoughtful Leadership in all students, we developed a Future Ready Total Curriculum (FRTC) approach to designing holistic and authentic learning experiences that continue to inspire a love to learn for its own sake and for the world.
-The FRTC is values-centric, complementing values with the necessary knowledge, skills and dispositions to equip and guide students on a continual journey of **Thoughtful Leadership** – even after they leave our school.
+<p style="text-align: justify;">To achieve the outcome of Thoughtful Leadership in all students, we developed a Future Ready Total Curriculum (FRTC) approach to designing holistic and authentic learning experiences that continue to inspire a love to learn for its own sake and for the world.
+The FRTC is values-centric, complementing values with the necessary knowledge, skills and dispositions to equip and guide students on a continual journey of <b>Thoughtful Leadership</b> – even after they leave our school. </p>

 **A ‘Total Curriculum’ to deliver Thoughtful Leadership**